 Carnival Dates 2022: February 25th – March 2nd

 In addition to the big parades at the Sambadrome, there's also a Magic Ball at the Copacabana Palace — a luxurious hotel facing Copacabana Beach.
-Taking place on Carnaval Saturday, it’s the epitome of glamour and sophistication.
+Taking place on Carnaval Saturday, it’s the city of Rio's epitome of glamour and sophistication.
 You'll be sure to rub shoulders with Brazil's high society and international celebrities.

 But if mixing and mingling with the 'who's who' isn't your thing (like me), there are over 500 street parties — known as blocos — starting from as early as mid-January and running up to, and including, the actual carnival week.
 The biggest ones can draw several hundreds of thousands of partygoers.